 Some, like Margalit and Halbertal (1994), assert that such an approach implies that the individual has a right to culture, but not necessarily to his own culture.
 According to them, this serves as an “alibi” for the state to abandon its commitment to a specific culture and to make do with enabling the subject access and assimilation into a particular “shelf” culture, or even into a culture the state has an interest in, to the point of erasing his original identity.
 Therefore, they sharpen Kymlicka’s view of rights to include the individual’s right to his own culture.
 As we saw in the above discussion, such a position does not accord with a thick and authentic view of autonomy but rather narrows it to an uninformed, if independent choice.
 In this sense, it continues the claim made by Margalit and Halbertal.
 Moreover, Margalit and Halbertal themselves remain within the discourse of rights, lacking perfectionistic characteristics.
 It is important at this point of the discussion to identify the relationship between the type of sphere and the sphere’s logic (Walzer, 1983).
 When we act in the public sphere, the primary logic that is used is the discourse of rights.
 In the context of such a discourse, the other/community/state has an obligation towards the individual.
 When there is such a right, the individual need not provide a special justification in making a demand.
 He need not provide personal information, motivations, explanations, and the like in order to demand that this right be provided; the mere fact of a right is sufficient.
 In this way, it is a discourse that has a non-perfectionistic tendency, and a tendency to alienation.
-Raz, in his discussion of the question of multiculturalism, points at the way modernity and urbanism are landmarks in individuals’ tendency to seek for themselves anonymity in the public sphere (1994: 171-172).
+Raz, in his discussion of the question of multiculturalism, points at the way modernity and urbanism are landmarks in individuals’ tendency to seek for themselves anonymity in the public sphere (1994: 171–172).
 In this manner, the weaponry of rights is a convenient means of conducting a discourse that does not require deep discussion and familiarization.
 It is a sphere that makes it difficult to conduct a discourse of caring or a discourse that involves debate.
-Of course, this need not necessarily be the case, and indeed there may be those who alongside the discourse of rights see the need to make room for a discourse that includes compassion, caring, empathy, mutual recognition, particularism, dialogicity, and the like ((Glendon, 1991;) Sagi, 2006:135-142).
+Of course, this need not necessarily be the case, and indeed there may be those who alongside the discourse of rights see the need to make room for a discourse that includes compassion, caring, empathy, mutual recognition, particularism, dialogicity, and the like (Glendon, 1991; Sagi, 2006:135–142).
 Yet still, even if such an approach should be adopted, it is impossible to ignore the “character” of the public sphere, and, moreover, the lack, in practice, of appropriate practices in such a sphere for conducting such a discourse.

 Sen and Nussbaum offer a more complex approach which they call the capabilities approach, in contrast to shallow approaches based on dignity.
 Capabilities are early building blocks in human development that provide future meaning to people to function as citizens: “The capability of a person reflects the alternative combinations of functionings the person can achieve, and from which he or she can choose one collection” (Sen, 1993:31).